 Also, you should build and maintain many good relationships with the kind people around you.

-Infuse some badly-needed positivity into your life to remove stress and anxiety.
+Infuse lots of positive things into your life to remove stress and anxiety.

-Take to heart these suggestions and slowly, you, too, can build a happy circle.
+Take to heart these suggestions and practice slowly, you, too, can build a happy circle.